EN UA

 Roland Garros Stadium

-Roland Garros Stadium was built in 1928 before France began the first Davis Cup defense against US Team.
-After the sensation win over America in 1927, the French Tennis Federation and the Government combined efforts to release three hectares of land near the Porte dAuteuil and in 1928, a new tennis stadium named for Roland Garros, a pioneer aviator and World War I hero, became a venue of the Davis Cup and French Open.
-Now tennis complex consists of twenty courts, including three large-capacity arenas - Court Philippe Chatrier (formerly Court Central), Court Suzanne Lenglen (formerly Court A), and Court 1 with a 3,800-seat capacity, which was opened in 1980.
+Roland Garros Stadium was built in 1928, before France began the first Davis Cup defense against US Team.
+After sensation win over America in 1927, the French Tennis Federation and the Government combined efforts to release three hectares of land near the Porte dAuteuil and in 1928, new tennis stadium, named for Roland Garros, a pioneer aviator and World War I hero, became venue of the Davis Cup and French Open.
+Now tennis complex consists of twenty courts, including three large-capacity arenas - Court Philippe Chatrier (formerly Court Central), Court Suzanne Lenglen (formerly Court A) and Court 1 with 3,800-seat capacity, which was opened in 1980.

 Roland Garros Stadium Map